-(Note that killing a large monster from any camp will restore small amounts of health and mana, whether or not it has been smote.)
+(Killing any large monster will restore small amounts of health and mana, whether or not it has been smote.)

-Technically, any champion can be used in the jungle, but certain champions are better suited for the wild than others.
+Technically, any champion can jungle, but some are better suited for the wild.

-Good jungling champions must be able to farm monsters efficiently, meaning they are able to clear monster camps reasonably quickly without taking too much damage.
-Champions with low-cooldown, AoE damage abilities and/or sustained single-target damage are good picks.
+Good junglers must be able to farm efficiently, meaning they clear camps reasonably fast without taking too much damage.
+Champions with low-cooldown, AoE damage abilities and/or good single-target DPS are good picks.

-Good jungling champions will also have abilities that help them perform one or more of the tasks mentioned above: ganking, counterjungling, or dueling.
+Their abilities help them perform one or more of the tasks mentioned above: ganking, counterjungling, or dueling.

 Closer Look: Warding & Vision

-The vision system of Summoner's Rift gives players control over the fog of war, the darkness that obscures vision around the map.
-Every player needs to understand this system, and contribute to warding for their team every game.
+The vision system gives players control over the fog of war, the darkness that obscures vision around the map.
+Every player needs to understand this system, and contribute to vision control every game.

 The Purpose of Wards

-Wards are consumable, place-able items that grant a major tactical benefit by revealing an area of the map in a radius around them.
+Wards are consumable, place-able items that reveal an area of the map in a radius.

-Defensively placed wards provide advanced notice of incoming enemy attacks.
-They can spot jungle ganks during the laning phase, or cover a team's flanks and rear around objectives like inner turrets and inhibitors.
+Defensive wards provide advanced notice of incoming attacks.
+They can spot ganks during laning phase, or cover a team's flanks and rear during fights and sieges.

-Offensively placed wards spot enemy movement on their own side of the map.
-This can catch enemies in vulnerable positions, aid ambushes, or help a team control objectives like dragon and Baron.
+Offensive wards spot enemy movement on their side of the map, exposing them in vulnerable positions.
+They help a team control objectives like dragon and Baron.
 Use wards in lane bushes to help fight lane opponents.

 Warding is dynamic.
-It's too costly and time consuming to keep the entire map warded at all times, so ward strategically by choosing objectives to focus, and by anticipating what objectives your enemies will focus (such as a low HP turret or an exposed inhibitor).
+It's too costly and time consuming to keep the entire map warded, so choose objectives to focus, and by anticipate what your enemies will focus (such as a low HP turret or an exposed inhibitor).

-Wards lose usefulness if you don't check your minimap consistently (at least every 10-20 seconds).
+Wards don't matter if you don't check your minimap consistently (at least every 10 seconds).
 Make it a habit!

-- Stealth Wards (middle) last 3 minutes, take 3 basic attacks to destroy, and become invisible to the enemy after 1 second of being placed.
+- Stealth Wards (greens) (middle) last 3 minutes, take 3 basic attacks to destroy, and become invisible after 1 second of being placed.

-- Vision Wards (pinks)(right) take 5 basic attacks to destroy and last until they are destroyed.
-They are visible to the other team.
-Vision wards grant true vision, which means they reveal invisible units such as stealth wards.
+- Vision Wards (pinks)(right) take 5 basic attacks to destroy and last indefinitely.
+They do not stealth, but grant true vision, which means they reveal invisible units such as stealth wards.

 Players can place up to 3 stealth wards and 1 vision ward.
-Please note that wards can have skins, like champions.
+Wards can have skins, like champions.
 The only constant identifiers are the HP bar and colored orb above the ward.